Clean Vehicle Rebate Project (CVRP) Case Evaluations

 What is a Case Evaluation?

 A case evaluation is an evaluation made by California Air Resources Board (CARB) staff at the request of an applicant or potential applicant of CVRP who believes that the CVRP Terms and Conditions and/or the CVRP Implementation Manual were not adhered to during their application process.
 During a case evaluation, California Air Resources Board (CARB) staff seek to determine whether or not the Center for Sustainable Energy’s (CSE) decision comports with the CVRP Terms and Conditions and the CVRP Implementation Manual.
 Case evaluations are initially conducted by CARB staff that support CVRP but are not involved in day-to-day decisions related to CVRP.
 Staff may elevate evaluations raising novel questions or precedential matters to independent reviewers in CARBʼs legal office or executive management as needed.
 In most cases, it is necessary for CARB staff to communicate with CSE regarding case evaluations to ensure technical and administrative accuracy, perform adequate review, clarify understanding of complex cases, and, when applicable, ensure that CSE is prepared to implement CARBʼs decision.
 CARB staff may also need to communicate with applicants/potential applicants regarding their case evaluation requests.
 Due to limited staffing resources, and the scope and complexity of some case evaluations, it may take several months for a case to be reviewed.
-Case evaluations will be reviewed in the order they are received.
 All decisions are final.

 Case evaluation requests must set forth all facts that form the basis for a case evaluation.
 If the only basis for a case evaluation request is that the applicant/potential applicant disagrees with the policies set forth in the CVRP Terms and Conditions and/or the Implementation Manual, then there is no basis for a case evaluation request, the case evaluation will be closed, and CSEʼs original decision will stand.